veektortee/scheduling-webapp/LOCAL_SOLVER_GUIDE.md

 ---

 **Remember**: The webapp works perfectly without this local solver.
-This is just an optional turbo boost! 🚀
+This is just an optional turbo boost!
+[Feature]